ainsleydev/website/content/guidelines/go/general.md

 ## Defining Types

+- Keep structs small and cohesive; split if too many responsibilities.
-Prefer to use the `type` keyword once for multiple type declarations.
+- Prefer to use the `type` keyword once for multiple type declarations.

 **Example**